arpitgrewal12/Covid19Prediction/README.md

-# CMPT 459 Term Project
+# Covid 19 Prediction Rate

 ## Repo Layout
 - `Milestone-1` folder contains all code from our first milestone.